Chemotherapy (say: kee-moe-THER-ah-pee) is the use of medicines to treat cancer.

 An IV line is a tiny tube that's put into a vein through someone's skin, usually on the arm.
 The IV line is attached to a bag or pump that holds the medicine.
 The chemo medicine flows from the bag or pump into the vein, which puts the medicine into the blood.
 Once the medicine is in the blood, it can travel through the body and attack cancer cells.

 Sometimes doctors will insert a permanent IV line into a larger vein in the upper chest.
 This type of IV line is also called a catheter (say: KA-thuh-tur).
 It allows a person to get chemo and other medicines easily without having to get a needle in the arm each time.
 Although it's called permanent, this type of catheter only stays in place until the person is finished with cancer treatments.

 In addition to letting someone get chemo without having a new IV line inserted each time, a catheter lets doctors and nurses take blood samples and give other treatments without sticking the person with a needle.

 Some cancers are treated with chemo alone.
 Others require a combination of treatments including chemo, radiation, and surgery.
 Like chemo, radiation kills cancer cells.
-Surgery can be used to remove big lumps of cancer cells called tumors.
+Surgery can be used to remove collections of cancer cells called tumors.

-The kinds of treatment used to fight cancer depend on the type of cancer and in how many parts of the body the cancer is found.
+The kinds of treatment used to fight cancer depend on the type of cancer and where in the body the cancer is found.

 Chemo is given on a schedule.
 Some people receive it every day.
 Others receive it every week or every month.
 Doctors use the word cycles to describe chemo because the treatment periods happen between periods of rest when a person isn't getting any treatment.
 These breaks allows the person's body to heal from the effects the chemo has on the cancer and on the body's normal cells.